gin-gonic/examples/otel/README.md

 # Use OTEL in Gin

+Currently set `ContextWithFallback = true` to use otel in Gin, but this doesn't seem like a good solution.

 This example shows a minimum case to use otel in Gin.

 To run the example: